 Do you have a project that you just aren’t sure what to do with…yet?
 A project that just screams potential but the reality looks much duller?
 Maybe the right idea hasn’t hit you, yet, or you don’t have the confidence to just dive in.

-Today’s project is like that.
+Today’s project is like that and we paint furniture for a trash to treasure upcycled beauty.
 The challenge of DIY and stretching out skills is always something me and hubby strive to do.
 Thinking outside the box?
 I don’t even know where I put that proverbial box.
 But some projects have to wait for the right Aha! moment.
 Rustoleum challenged me to complete a project alongside 40 other bloggers and you get to vote the winner!
 More on that later.

 Let me back up a moment…